adhirajghosh/RPTM_reid/README.md

 2. RPTM Thresholding Strategies

 In Section 4.2 of our paper, we defined a thresholding strategy for better anchor-positive selections.
 We define this in config files as MODEL.RPTM_SELECT.
-While it is set to 'mean', feel free to working with 'min' and 'max'.
+While it is set to 'mean', feel free to work with 'min' and 'max'.

 #### Min Thresholding
 ```bash